 How many books did you read in the classroom yesterday or at bedtime last night?
 1, 2, 3, a gazillion?

 The Very Hungry Caterpillar, Chicka Chicka Boom Boom, Brown Bear, Brown Bear, What Do You See?… These are just a few of the books that most preschoolers will request every single day.
-Keeping up with the demand of a voracious book lover can be challenging.
+Keeping up with the demands of a voracious book lover can be challenging.

-Here is your one stop shop for all things related to reading books with preschoolers.
+Here is your one-stop shop for all things related to reading books with preschoolers.
 I’ve got the best book lists, reading tips, and book activities that will have your preschoolers craving more and more books which is music to a parent or teacher’s ears.